abhikarki/ARRTQ-Scheduling/README.md

 CPU scheduling determines which process gets to run on the CPU and when, with the goal of optimizing overall system performance.

 ### Key Objectives
-A good scheduler aims to:
+A good scheduler aims to: <br>
-Minimize:
+Minimize
 * Turnaround Time (TAT) – total time from process submission to completion
 * Waiting Time (WT) – time a process spends waiting in the ready queue
 * Response Time – time until the process first gets the CPU